 Indian and Pacific oceans.

-The Guineafowl Pufferfish is not a very strong swimmer so living in the tropical seas is very dangerous as there are hundreds of potential predators.
-Like all pufferfish this genus is able to inhale water to help expand their body and make them more intimidating and more challenging to consume for predators.
-Once their threat has disappeared they use their muscles along their abdomen to release the water.
+The Guineafowl pufferfish is not a very strong swimmer so living in the tropical seas is very dangerous as there are hundreds of potential predators.
+Like all pufferfish this genius is able to inhale water to help expand their body and make them more intimidating and more challenging to consume for predators.
+Once their threat has disappeared, they use their muscles along their abdomen to release the water.
 Even if a predator was able to eat the pufferfish they would be more than likely to also die as the guineafowl is full of a poisonous toxin than would be released within the predator.
-Due to their poisonous nature they are relatively undisturbed by humans who only catch them to sell within the pet and aquarium trade rather than to eat.
+Due to their poisonous nature they are relatively undisturbed by humans who only catch them to sell to pet shops and aquarium trade rather than to eat.